hypride/WebAi-Gen/README.md

 * 0 Models Are Trainer at Internet Forum Section

 # Read the mannual before use it
+* Don't use to tools before reading the manual!!!
 * [Click here for read the manual](https://github.com/hypride/WebAi-Gen/tree/main/manual)

 # :electric_plug: Usage: